RequestNetwork/docs.request.network/request-network-api/crosschain-payments.md

 The API may return samechain routes if the payer address has supported currencies on the same chain as the `paymentCurrency` .

-* Example: `paymentCurrency` is USDC on Polygon, and the payer has USDT on Polygon
+* Example: `paymentCurrency` is USDC on Base, and the payer has USDT on Base
 * Gassless transactions - the transaction fees are added on top of the request amount
-* No native token (ETH, POL, etc..) needed for gas
+* No native token (ETH, etc..) needed for gas

 {% openapi src="https://api.stage.request.network/open-api/openapi.json" path="/v1/request/{paymentReference}/routes" method="get" %}
 [https://api.stage.request.network/open-api/openapi.json](https://api.stage.request.network/open-api/openapi.json)